measurement-kit/measurement-kit/doc/api/ooni/ooni_test.md

 # HISTORY

-The `templates` submodule appeared in MeasurementKit 0.2.0.
+The `OoniTest` class appeared in MeasurementKit 0.2.0.